yasimba/ParkingManagementSystem/electronics/README.md

 9. Place and solder sockets, place header and solder only where necessary.
 ![Image of Prototype](https://raw.githubusercontent.com/six0four/ceng317/master/images/IMG_20170518_144357920_HDR.jpg)
 10. Test assembled hat on Vlad's test fixture (and ideally following IPC-A-610 Acceptability of Electronics Assemblies).
+11. Use coreldraw and laser cutter to create a case guide from plab bb.
+12. Tap holes.
+13. Mount device

 ### Student Friendly Sense Hat Test Code